 Contact Our Team Today

-New Jersey operates several youth detention centers meant to provide structure, rehabilitation, and care for minors involved in the justice system.
-While these facilities are designed to help young people move forward, many have been accused of failing in their most basic responsibility: keeping children safe.
 Over the years, serious concerns have surfaced about how some of these places were run, and whether those in charge were doing enough to stop mistreatment.

-• New Jersey Training School, Monroe Township: Known to many as Jamesburg, this was the largest youth detention facility in the state for years.
-50 survivors have filed lawsuits detailing years of mistreatment, including both physical and sexual abuse by staff members.
+Its primary mission is to provide care, custody, and treatment for juveniles committed by the courts, with programs aimed at rehabilitation and reintegration.
+The campus also includes a 24-bed secure treatment unit for youth with chronic or persistent mental health disorders.
+50 survivors have filed lawsuits detailing years of mistreatment, including both physical and sexual abuse by staff members—specifically, child sexual abuse.
 Some say the abuse went on for decades with little to no intervention.

-• Lloyd McCorkle Training School, Skillman: Although this facility shut down in the 1990s, several former residents have come forward more recently with serious allegations.
+Although this facility shut down in the 1990s, several former residents have come forward more recently with serious allegations.
 Their accounts include sexual assault, beatings, and intimidation, reportedly carried out by adults who were supposed to be in charge.

 Many survivors describe the same themes: adults abusing their power, institutions looking the other way, and young people left feeling like they had no one to protect them.
 These accounts are now coming forward in courtrooms across the state, as former residents push for justice and recognition of what they endured.